-- Behavioural incidents, including amber and red card incidents. - Attendance, permanent exclusion and suspension - Use of pupil support units, off-site directions and managed moves - Incidents of searching, screening and confiscation - Anonymous surveys for staff, pupils, governors, trustees and other stakeholders on their perceptions and experiences of the school behaviour culture.

-• The behaviour data will be analysed every half term by a member of SLT.
+- Behavioural incidents - Attendance, permanent exclusion and suspension - Use of pupil support units, off-site directions and managed moves - Incidents of searching, screening and confiscation - Anonymous surveys for staff, pupils, governors, trustees and other stakeholders on their perceptions and experiences of the school behaviour culture. - The behaviour data will be analysed every half term by a member of SLT.